ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 #### **Mini-Pilot Test**

-This **mini-pilot test** illustrates one of several forensic validation tests designed to determine whether **uploading a JPEG image to Google Drive affects its integrity**.
+This **mini-pilot test** illustrates one of several forensic validation tests designed to determine whether uploading a JPEG image to Google Drive affects its integrity.

-In this instance, I created a subfolder in Google Drive named `"Pilot-Study"` and **dragged and dropped** the image into the folder.
-When conducting a full forensic validation, researchers should test **both drag-and-drop uploads and file selection uploads**, as different methods could introduce variations in processing.
+In this instance, I created a subfolder in Google Drive named `"Pilot-Study"` and dragged and dropped the image into the folder.
+When conducting a full forensic validation, researchers should test both drag-and-drop uploads and file selection uploads, as different methods could introduce variations in processing.

-To ensure controlled retrieval, I selected the `"Pilot-Study"` folder for download, which automatically converted it into a **ZIP file**—this ensures the download process does not introduce external handling effects that could alter the test file.
+To ensure controlled retrieval, I selected the `"Pilot-Study"` folder for download, which automatically converted it into a ZIP file, this ensures the download process does not introduce external handling effects that could alter the test file.

 ---